inspire-eu-validation/metadata/datasets-and-series/resource-language.md

 The multiplicity of this element is one or more.

+If the described resource does not contain textual information expressed in a natural language the special code value "zxx" of the ISO 639-2/B reserved for "no linguistic content; not applicable" shall be used.

 ## Contextual XPath references

 The namespace prefixes used as described in [README.md](./README.md#namespaces).